Iraq vet trying to eat fresher, healthier food

-(CNN) -- An air traffic controller in the Wyoming Air National Guard, Pedro Rampolla says he hopes to guide his family to better health.
+(CNN) -- An air traffic controller in the Wyoming Air National Guard, Pedro Rampolla hopes to guide his family to better health.

-A history of family heart trouble worries Rampolla and his wife, Denise -- something they aim to address in the "New You Resolution" program.
+A history of family heart trouble worries Rampolla and his wife, Denise, which is something they hope to address in the "New You Resolution."

 1. Keep a diary to figure out food pitfalls.

 2. Slow down the pace of family activity.

 3. Leverage his military discipline into some personal dietary discipline.

 The Rampollas are finding that preparing healthy food can take longer than serving packaged fare.